Ryzhara/pygvas/docs/map_property.md

-# Map Property Binary Format
+# Map PropertyFactory Binary Format

 ## Overview
 Map properties in GVAS files store key-value pairs where both keys and values can be of any GVAS property type.
 The format supports dynamic key and value types specified in the header.